 That is everything.

-If you want to be sure which word is more correct in a sentence, just paste part of it into Google and see which one appears more results using the locator (CTRL + F).
+If you want to be sure which word is more correct in a sentence, paste a snippet of it into Google and see which form comes up more often — a quick search (Ctrl + F) usually settles it.

-全部 – zenbu – “everything” concrete, direct, everyday
+2. 全部 – zenbu: “everything” in a concrete, direct, everyday way

-Zenbu is the most common word in everyday life, used for things you can count, grab, finish, consume, or sum up.
-It is the “everything” of lists, objects, money, quantities, tasks — practical and concrete situations.
+Zenbu is the most common word in everyday speech, used for things you can count, grab, finish, consume, or sum up.
+It is the “everything” of lists, objects, money, quantities, and tasks — practical and concrete situations.

 彼は本を全部読んだ。